Source code for pyEQL.utils

 [docs] @lru_cache @ureg.wraps(ret=None, args=["K", "MPa"], strict=False) def create_water_substance(temperature: float, pressure: float): """ Instantiate a water substance model from IAPWS.
 Args: temperature: the desired temperature in K pressure: the desired pressure in MPa Notes: The IAPWS97 model is much faster than IAPWS95, but the latter can do temp below zero.
 See https://github.com/jjgomera/iapws/issues/14.
 Hence, IAPWS97 will be used except when `temperature` is less than 0 degC.
 Returns: A IAPWS97 or IAPWS95 instance """ if temperature >= 273.15: return IAPWS97(T=temperature, P=pressure) return IAPWS95(T=temperature, P=pressure)

 [docs] class FormulaDict(UserDict): """ Automatically converts keys on get/set using pymatgen.core.Ion.from_formula(key).reduced_formula.
-This allows getting/setting/updating of Solution.components using flexible formula notation (e.g., "Na+", "Na+1", "Na[+]" all have the same effect) """ def __getitem__(self, key): return super().__getitem__(standardize_formula(key)) def __setitem__(self, key, value): super().__setitem__(standardize_formula(key), value) # sort contents anytime an item is set self.data = dict(sorted(self.items(), key=lambda x: x[1], reverse=True)) # Necessary to define this so that .get() works properly in python 3.12+ # see https://github.com/python/cpython/issues/105524 def __contains__(self, key): return standardize_formula(key) in self.data def __delitem__(self, key): super().__delitem__(standardize_formula(key))
+This allows getting/setting/updating of Solution.components using flexible formula notation (e.g., "Na+", "Na+1", "Na[+]" all have the same effect) """ def __getitem__(self, key) -> Any: return super().__getitem__(standardize_formula(key)) def __setitem__(self, key, value) -> None: # ensure that all values are stored as python floats, not numpy types # see https://numpy.org/doc/stable/release/2.0.0-notes.html#representation-of-numpy-scalars-changed super().__setitem__(standardize_formula(key), float(value)) # sort contents anytime an item is set self.data = dict(sorted(self.items(), key=lambda x: x[1], reverse=True)) # Necessary to define this so that .get() works properly in python 3.12+ # see https://github.com/python/cpython/issues/105524 def __contains__(self, key) -> bool: return standardize_formula(key) in self.data def __delitem__(self, key) -> None: super().__delitem__(standardize_formula(key))